DepledgeLab/DRUMMER/README.md

 - a parsing test figure to confirm that all reads have been included
 - improved tutorials for both human and viral datasets

+NOTE: Please not that the DRUMMER dependency [bam-readcount](https://github.com/genome/bam-readcount) is reportedly unstable on OSX systems and may cause DRUMMER to fail.

 ## Table of contents
 - [Introduction](#introduction)
 - [Installation](#installation)